I have a confession to make: I was never fully comfortable with people working from home more than one day a week. There, I said it.

 Now that people can’t stop by my office to talk, my inbox is more crowded than ever.
-That means I need to be extremely diligent about checking it more frequently and more closely reading each email (no scanning) in order to craft a clear, relevant response that decreases the need for long back-and-forth threads.
+That means I need to be extremely diligent about checking it more frequently and reading each email more closely (no scanning!) in order to craft a clear, relevant response that decreases the need for long back-and-forth threads.

 What I truly look forward to is an instant message or a video meeting invitation.
 Virtual brainstorms, chats and strategy sessions work so much better and produce great outcomes when the team is visually working together and everyone is feeling seen and heard.
 Plus, these sessions help combat isolation.
-We use such tools as WebEx, Google Hangouts and Slack to work better together and with clients.
+We use such tools as WebEx, Google Hangouts and Slack to work better with each other and with clients.

 ARTICULATE DAILY WORK AND BANDWIDTH

 I also keep regular weekly check-ins with all managers.
 We discuss client and project status updates, but I’m also looking to take their temperature and that of their team.
 It’s important to keep an eye on morale and gain an understanding of what additional mentoring or nurturing might be needed on an individual level.
-This holds true for our clients, too.
-This is all new to them as well, and we want them to know we’re here for them in every way.
+This holds true for our clients, too — this is all new to them as well, and we want them to know we’re here for them in every way.